Is your main concern to feel good when you are on the mat?

 I want you to know that THIS IS NOT REALLY YOUR FAULT.

 And it can be confusing because a safe practice does feel good as well!:)

 You’ve been taught to handle your body this way by your teachers themselves taught by their teachers since the 19th century.
 Only, the Hatha yoga revival of that time period came with challenges that are not yet really resolved.

 The truth is, it is time to face and solve these challenges if you truly want to experience well-being off the mat.
 It is the job of every teacher and every practitioner to stand up for a safer approach to yoga regardless of body shape, fitness level or yoga style.

 Yoga feeling-good sensations can be part of the picture, but not the whole picture if you want to safely enjoy yoga for a lifetime.
 They are a very SUBJECTIVE ASSESSMENT of how you are doing with your practice.

-When you understand that your MIND AND SKELETAL STRUCTURE have more to do with your STRENGTH AND FLEXIBILITY than your muscles, you can increasingly reach the best expression of every pose without the need to strain one bit.
+When you understand that your MIND AND SKELETAL STRUCTURE have more to do with your STRENGTH AND FLEXIBILITY than your muscles, you can challenge yourself and also increasingly reach the best expression of every pose without the need to strain one bit.
 You stop telling your body how to handle your every move.
-You remember that its innate intelligence already knows.
+You remember that your innate body intelligence already knows.

 To learn to practice yoga with such EFFICIENCY, handle movements or improve your posture without muscle straining, choose to be exposed to The Wise Way to Yoga by attending my next Free Masterclass or be inquisitive and private message me.
 All you’ve got to lose is some unnecessary tension.